-College members graduating in the 2019-20 academic year achieved 49 PhDs and 68 Masters-level degrees (2019: 76 and 173 respectively).
-Due to the COVID-19 pandemic there were no congregations held in Easter Term 2020 at which students could graduate in person, and many students have chosen to defer graduating until a future date.
+College members graduating in the 2020-21 academic year achieved 70 PhDs and 79 Masters-level degrees (2020: 49 and 68 respectively).
+During the COVID-19 pandemic there were no congregations at which students could graduate in person.
+Graduations resumed in person, but without guests, in July 2021 and arrangements are proposed for those who graduated in absence to return for a celebration ceremony with guests.

-In the 2019-20 academic year there were 786 student members of the College (for all or part of the year) (2019: 701).
-Of these 598 were fee-paying post-graduate students and 188 were post-graduate students writing up or under examination (from whom the College receives no fees).
-The College's fee income in the year, under current arrangements within the collegiate University, is based on its number of fee-paying post-graduate students adjusted to a full-time equivalent, which for the year was 536 (2019: 504).
-48% of fee-paying students were fully funded and 3% partially funded as to their combined graduate fees from sources of which the University or College is aware; the balance were self-funded or funded from sources of which the College is not formally aware.
+In the 2020-21 academic year there were 833 student members of the College (for all or part of the year) (2020: 786).
+Of these 621 were fee-paying post-graduate students and 212 were post-graduate students writing up or under examination (from whom the College receives no fees).
+The College's fee income in the year, under current arrangements within the collegiate University, is based on its number of fee-paying post-graduate students adjusted to a full-time equivalent, which for the year was 551.47 (2020: 536).
+46.2% of fee-paying students were fully funded and 2.4% partially funded as to their combined graduate fees from sources of which the University or College is aware; the balance were self-funded or funded from sources of which the College is not formally aware.